divio/divio-cloud-docs/how-to/django-manage-authentication.rst

 :ref:`ALDRYN_SSO_ALWAYS_REQUIRE_LOGIN <ALDRYN_SSO_ALWAYS_REQUIRE_LOGIN>` environment variable (``False`` for Test, ``True`` for Live).

-To override the behaviour, you can set the value explictly in the *Environment variables* view in the Control Panel.
+To override the behaviour, you can set the value explicitly in the *Environment variables* view in the Control Panel.

 .. _password-protect-project: